azuredevcollege/trainingdays/day7/challenges/challenge-2.md

 ]
 ```

-As you can see, the API is working perfectly...and, traffic is load-balanced over the 4 running pods of the contacts API.
-Also, the connection from an API pod to the database via the `Service` is working as expected.
+As you can see, the API is working perfectly _and_ the traffic is load-balanced over the four running pods of the contacts API.

+In addition, the connection from an API pod to the database via the `Service` is working as expected.

 ## NodePort (Optional)

 So far, we have learned about the default service type in Kubernetes (ClusterIP).
 The next one we'll cover is called `NodePort`.

-A `NodePort` service exposes the service on each worker node at a static port.
+A _NodePort_`_ service exposes the service on each worker node at a static port.
 You'll be able to call the service from outside the cluster, even the internet, if the node had a public IP address.
 By default, also a ClusterIP service, to which the NodePort service routes, is automatically created.

-To demonstrate the behavior, we'll create a new service called `nodeport-contactsapi` that will select all of the API pods currently running in the cluster - basically the same behavior as the ClusterIP service, but accessible via \<NodeIp>:\<NodePort>.
+To demonstrate the behavior, we'll create a new service called `nodeport-contactsapi` that will select all of the API pods currently running in the cluster.
+Basically this is the same behavior as the ClusterIP service, but accessible via \<NodeIp>:\<NodePort>:

 ```yaml
 # Content of file api-service-nodeport.yaml